 - 5 cups shredded cooked chicken breast (about 2-3 large chicken breasts) **see notes

 - 1 recipe (above) homemade condensed cream of mushroom soup OR two (10.5 ounce) cans reduced-sodium cream of mushroom soup

 - 1 teaspoon Dijon mustard

-Combine chicken, sour cream, mushroom soup, mustard and spices in a large bowl.
+- Combine chicken, sour cream, mushroom soup, and Dijon mustard in a large bowl.
 Stir until well incorporated.
-Spread the mixture evenly in the baking dishes.
+Spread the mixture evenly in the baking dish(es).

 - Add the melted butter to crushed crackers and stir to combine.
 Evenly sprinkle this mixture over the top of baking dish.
 Sprinkle poppy seeds evenly on top of cracker mixture.

 - Bake for 30-40 minutes until the casserole is golden brown and bubbly.